uit-no-old/cs-lunch/schedule.md

 title: Schedule
 permalink: /schedule/
 ---
-We're starting in the third week of January.
-Stay tuned!

 # Tuesday January 20.
 2015 13:15 - 15:00 Lille Aud
 [Bjørn Fjukstad, Kvik: Interactive exploration of genomic data from the NOWAC